aproposmath/stationeers-pytrapic/README.md

 **Planned Features**

 - boolean operations (`and`, `or`, `not`)
-- function inlining (if a function is only called once, it will be inlined into the caller)
 - function arguments
 - break and continue statements
 - better register allocation (respect not only function scope but also variable scope)